mlops-guide/mlops-guide.github.io/docs/Infraestrutura/Terraform/index.md

 ```

 It is very straightforward and easy to read and understand.
-Note that, it is possible to create this file after everything is deployed and run a ```terraform apply``` again without worring about the instances.
+Note that, it is possible to create this file after everything is deployed and run a ```terraform apply``` again without worrying  about the instances.